rootkie/react-express-js-upstars/docs/slate/source/includes/_classes.md

 ---------  | -------  | -----------
-token      | true     | Obtained from login or register. classId    | true     | The id of the class. studentIc  | true     | The ic number of the student
+token      | true     | Obtained from login or register. classId    | true     | The id of the class. studentId  | true     | The id of the student